bazelbuild/bazel-blog/_posts/2019-03-31-rules-jvm-external-maven.md

 * Source JAR support
 * Dependency exclusion

-As part of this, we will no longer be maintaining generate_workspace. gmaven_rules, which was designed to be an interim solution, will also be replaced by rules_jvm_external.
+As part of this, we will no longer be maintaining `generate_workspace`.
+`gmaven_rules`, which was designed to be an interim solution, will also be replaced by `rules_jvm_external`.
 We will be updating existing documentation to reflect this over the coming weeks.

 ## How to use `rules_jvm_external` in your project